-In the Master's programme Computing Science, students can choose from two of the three aforementioned tracks: Science, Management and Innovation and Science for Society.
+In the Master's programme Computing Science, students can choose from two of the three aforementioned specialisations: Science, Management and Innovation and Science in Society.

-These Faculty tracks are further described in article 1.3.6, article 1.3.7 and article 1.3.8.
+These Faculty specialisations are further described in article 1.3.6, article 1.3.7 and article 1.3.8.

-5. The aforementioned Faculty tracks consist of 60 EC worth of programme specific components (for more information regarding these, please see the programme specific part of the Education and

-Examination Regulations) as well as 60 EC worth of track specific components, as described below in article 1.3.6, article 1.3.7 and article 1.3.8.

-- 6. The Faculty track Science, Management and Innovation is at least comprised of the following components with the corresponding number of credits: - a) Courses, to be chosen by the student, from one of the following themes: 1) Climate and Energy, or 2) Health.
+- 5. The aforementioned Faculty specialisations consist of 60 EC worth of programme specific components (for more information regarding these, please see the programme specific part of the Education and Examination Regulations) as well as 60 EC worth of specialisation specific components, as described below in article 1.3.6, article 1.3.7 and article 1.3.8. - 6.
+The Faculty specialisation Science, Management and Innovation is at least comprised of the following components with the corresponding number of credits: - a) Courses, to be chosen by the student, from one of the following themes: 1) Climate and Energy, or 2) Health.
 With approval from the Examination Board, another societal beta theme can also be chosen.
-Depending on the chosen theme, the students will take 12 EC worth of compulsory courses of the Science, Management and Innovation track, consisting of: - Core theme course (6 EC) - Other theme courses (a total of 6 EC)
+Depending on the chosen theme, the students will take 12 EC worth of compulsory courses of the Science, Management and Innovation specialisation, consisting of: - Core theme course (6 EC) For the theme Climate and Energy: NWI-FMT022 Climate and Energy For the theme Health: NWI-FMT023 The future of health: from the laboratory to the clinic and from utopia to applications - Other theme courses (a total of 6 EC) - a For the theme Climate and Energy, students can choose from: NWI-FMT020 The bio-economy (3 ec) NWI-FMT026 Energy modelling (3 ec) NWI-MM020 Sustainable consumption and production (3 ec) - b For the theme Health, students can choose from: - NWI-FMT021 Neuroscience (3 ec) NWI-FMT025 Synthetic bio-chemistry, nanomedicine and tissue engineering: from research lab to clinic (3 ec)